As Memorial Day arrives, bill unveiled in Congress to assist Purple Heart recipients

 - Oops!Something went wrong.Please try again later.

 A Purple Heart medal is seen during a Purple Heart ceremony June 9, 2015 at George Washington’s Mount Vernon in Mount Vernon, Virginia.
-The U.S. Army held a celebration for its 240th birthday.
 (Photo by Alex Wong/Getty Images)

 WASHINGTON — When a Purple Heart recipient named Pat reached out to U.S. Sen. Patty Murray in November to inform her that he couldn’t transfer his GI bill benefits to his children, he wasn’t expecting congressional action to solve the problem.